Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

      }
   EOF

-  # Here is another example (in Mavenir lab) where you have multiple NICs, and each NIC needs to be configured with both DPDK and non-DPDK VFs.
+  # Here is another example where you have multiple NICs, and each NIC needs to be configured with both DPDK and non-DPDK VFs.

 apiVersion: v1
 kind: ConfigMap